brendt/stitcher.io/src/content/book/07-application-layer.md

     └── <hljs textgrey>█████████████████</hljs>.php
 ```

+Hi again!

-I'm not kidding - this is what one of our projects actually looked like after a year and a half of development.
+That was quite a lot to scroll through.
+I'm not kidding though - this is what one of our projects actually looked like after a year and a half of development.
 And keep in mind that this is _only_ the admin application code, it doesn't include anything domain related.

-So what's the problem here?
-The same as what we started with: we're grouping our code based on technical properties, instead of their real-world meaning: controllers, filters, middleware, queries, requests, resources and view models.
+So what is the core problem here?
+It's actually the same as with our domain code back in chapter 1: we're grouping our code based on technical properties, instead of their real-world meaning; controllers with controllers, requests with requests, view models with view models, and so on.

 Once again a concept like invoices is spread across multiple directories, and mixed with dozens of other classes.
 Even with the best IDE support, it's very difficult to wrap your head around the application as a whole and there's no way to get a general overview of what's happening.